Name: Alexander Whearity

 NDW100 2018!
 Vastly under fuelled and was a wreck at 50 miles.
 I teach teenagers and have never seen tantrums like it!
 Extreme heat did not help, but I did not take on enough salt and ran empty.
 Wendy (my wife) helped me to the finish line with amazing pacing/coaching in the 2ndhalf.
 A real lesson in fuelling and getting things wrong.

-What events planned?
+What events do you have planned?

 London Marathon (April)